NinjaBearStudioTech/Documentation/Writerside/topics/showcase/showcase_credits.md

 # Credits

+## Fantasy Game
 <img src="sc_banner_01.png" alt="Showcase"/>

-For the Showcase Project, the following assets were used:
+For this showcase project, the following assets were used:

 | Asset                                   | Author                   | Type           |
 |-----------------------------------------|--------------------------|----------------|